JetBrains/kotlin-web-site/docs/topics/native/native-c-interop.md

 }
 ```

-To transfer objects between the two libraries, make the `as` cast in you Kotlin code:
+To transfer objects between the two libraries, use an explicit `as` cast in you Kotlin code:

 ```kotlin
 // Kotlin code: